On location in Troy for HBO’s The Gilded Age | Photo courtesy of the Hudson Valley Film Commission

 The project has resulted in many local sightings of Woody Harrelson, including at Amarcord and Vegetalien in Beacon.
 Theroux previously spent time in the Hudson Valley while filming the Netflix-produced and Cary Joji Fukunaga-directed Maniac.
 Many local crew members return from the production of I Know This Much Is True.
 The series also stars Lena Headey (Game of Thrones) and Domnhall Gleeson (Star Wars sequels), and is produced by the showrunners of HBO’s Veep.

 From Nick Wootton and Jake Coburn comes a brand-new NBC pilot.
-Not much is known about the project, outside F9 and Star Trek: Beyond director Justin Lin handling directorial duties.
+F9 and Star Trek: Beyond director Justin Lin handling directorial duties.
 The high-stakes “two-hander” features two women, one a bank heist mastermind and the other a diligent FBI agent, going head-to-head Heat-style.
-This project has already filmed scenes at undisclosed locations throughout the Hudson Valley.
+This project filmed scenes at undisclosed locations throughout the Hudson Valley, and stars Morena Baccarin and Ryan Michelle Bathe.